sanazv/CarND-MPC-Project/README.md

 ---
 ## Report
+The goal of this project was to implement model predictive control to drive the autonomous car successfully around the track.
 I this report I address the points raised in the ruberic for the project.
+I have also included a video of the track here as well.
+Please feel free to download *MPC_drive.mov* and have a look.
 The car successfully completes the track without leaving the drivable parts or perform any unsafe behaviour.
-The velocity can be modified to upto 80mph and the performance will not be compromised.
-I have included a video of the track here as well.
-Please feel free to download *MPC_drive.mov* and have a look.
+The velocity can be modified to upto 80 mph and the performance will not be compromised.

 #### Model Description:
+In MPC we use information about state of the car (position, heading anf velocity) to predict what the control inputs (Steering angle and throttle/break) should be such that the car achives a path which is the closest to the waypoints of the road, i.e. not leaving the track and following the road curvature along the way.
+The equations of motion below describe the dynamics of the system.
+In this case we ignore the effects of friction (slip, damping etc), torque etc.
 ```
 x_[t+1] = x[t] + v[t] * cos(psi[t]) * dt
 y_[t+1] = y[t] + v[t] * sin(psi[t]) * dt